Maddca/DC_To_DC_Converter/README.md

-# DC-to-DC-Converter
+# Portable Battery Phone Charger
+This project was done in collaboration with [Taylor Smith](https://github.com/TaylorSmith28).
 ## Overview
-This is a DC-to-DC Converter Design for Walla Walla University's Power Electronics Course.
+This is a Portable Battery based Phone Charger Design for Walla Walla University's Power Electronics Course.
 The goal of this project was to create a 12-15V to 5V DC converter in order to be able to charge a phone from a voltage source ranging from 12-15V.
 ## Design Specifications
 1. Takes a 12-15V input and outputs a 5V
 2. Is able to charge both Android Devices as well as Iphones